Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-Unlike the near side, the away-side correlation structure evolves dramatically when trigger particles move from in-plane to out-of-plane for the 20-60\% centrality bin.
+Unlike the near side, the away-side correlation structure evolves when trigger particles move from in-plane to out-of-plane for the 20-60\% centrality bin.
 The away side has a single peak when the trigger particles are oriented close to the event plane.
-Only when the trigger particle direction is far away from the event plane, the double-peak structure emerges on the away side.
+Only when the trigger particle direction is far away from the event plane does the double-peak structure emerge on the away side.
 In addition, the away-side modification increases with increasing associated particle $\pta$.
-Our previous studies showed that the away-side correlation structure is significantly modified in central Au+Au collisions, and the modification is the largest in the intermediate $\pt$ range~\cite{jetspec,Horner}.
+Our previous studies showed that the away-side correlation structure is significantly modified in central Au+Au collisions, and the modification is the largest in the intermediate $\pt$ range~\cite{Adams:2005ph,Aggarwal:2010rf}.
 The present result indicates that the away-side modification has a strong dependence on the trigger particle direction relative to the event plane.
 The strongest away-side modification is found for trigger particles perpendicular to the event plane (see Fig.~\ref{fig:corr}).
-The results indicate the important role the medium path-length traversed by the away-side parton at different $\phis$ plays, and should provide useful input to theoretical modeling of partonic energy loss in the nuclear medium.
+However, the systematic uncertainty due to flow subtraction is presently large; when the upper systematic bound of $v_2$ is used, the change from in-plane to out-of-plane is less dramatic.
+The results nevertheless suggest that the medium path-length dependence in $\phis$ plays an important role, and should provide useful input to theoretical modeling of partonic energy loss in the nuclear medium.

 The lower panel of Fig.~\ref{fig:corr} shows the high $\pt$ associated particle results.
-The ``disappearance" of the away-side correlation at high associated particle $\pt$, first observed for this kinematic range in the inclusive dihadron correlations in Ref.~\cite{b2b}, has a clear dependence on the trigger particle orientation.
-When the trigger particles move from $\phis\sim0^{\circ}$ to $90^{\circ}$, the path-length increases, so the away-side peak(s) become diminished.
+The ``disappearance" of the away-side correlation at high associated particle $\pt$, first observed for this kinematic range in the inclusive dihadron correlations in Ref.~\cite{Adler:2002tq}, has a clear dependence on the trigger particle orientation.
+When the trigger particles move from $\phis\sim0$ to $\pi/2$, the path-length increases, and the away-side peak(s) become diminished.